-- An intensive water confidence course for Kindergarten to Year 2, held in a heated pool with qualified instructors teaching small groups of children. - □ The DoE's Intensive Swimming Scheme for Years 2-6. - □ Swimming for Sport all children 3-6.
+□ An intensive water confidence course for Kindergarten to Year 2, held in a heated pool with qualified instructors teaching small groups of children.

 Students at Lennox Head Public School enjoy a high level of achievement and participation in our School Swimming, Cross Country and Athletics carnivals, with many children advancing to District, Regional and State levels.